anakic/Jot/README.md

 ```

 The pre-built settings for `Window` objects are defined in  [WindowConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/CustomInitializers/WindowConfigurationInitializer.cs).
 During the `Configure` method, the  `WindowConfigurationInitializer` object will set up tracking for `Hight`, `Width`, `Top`, `Left` and `WindowState` properties of the window, along with some validation for edge cases.
-We can replace the default way Jot tracks `Window` objects by supplying our own initializer for the `Window` type, more on that later.
+We can replace the default way Jot tracks `Window` objects by supplying our own `ConfigurationInitializer` for the `Window` type, more on that later.

 ## Where & when data gets stored

-The `StateTracker` class has an empty constructor which uses reasonable defaults, but the main constructor allows you to specify exactly **were** the data will be stored and **when**:
+The `StateTracker` class has an empty constructor which uses reasonable defaults, but the main constructor allows you to specify exactly **where** the data will be stored and **when**:

 ``` C#
 StateTracker(IStoreFactory storeFactory, ITriggerPersist persistTrigger)